kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

   - Collinearity occurs when two or more independent variables are giving the same information, one could be redundant.
   - To check collinearity, we examine the correlation matrix that compares the independent variables with each other.
   - If we get a correlation coefficient of above 0.8, then we may have collinearity.
-  - It is *obvious* :man\_facepalming: now that using G2 grades for Maths falls into this category
-  - below I show that each of the previous grades show a correlation coefficient of above 0.8.

 <!-- end list -->